 School Physical Education (PE) is the only setting allowing the diagnosis of physical inactivity and the implementation of inclusive strategies for youth who mostly need Physical Activity (PA) and sport involvement.

 Still, there are no concerted actions from policy makers to identify vulnerable pupils and schools with high levels of inactivity and to develop effective policies for promoting PA in these groups.
-This project addresses this need through the development of a roadmap for the Identification and Motivation of inactive youth who mostly need Physical ACTivity (IMPACT) including an Example of Good Practice.
-This is accompanied by tools allowing all interested stakeholders, and particularly educational, sport and local authorities, to have instant, updated online information about levels of inactivity across schools and across poor pupils and migrants within these schools, and the main barriers that hinder PA.
+This project addresses this need through the development of tools and recommendations for the Identification and Motivation of inactive youth who mostly need Physical ACTivity (IMPACT), including an Example of Good Practice.
+The present tools allow all interested stakeholders, and particularly educational, sport and local authorities, to have instant, updated online information about levels of inactivity across schools and across poor pupils and migrants within these schools, and the main barriers that hinder PA.

-This consortium will also train PE teachers to use these tools in the diagnosis of inactive youth and the latter’s main obstacles to participate in sport and PA.
-We will also develop educational material and tools that will be integrated with PE curricular and will train PE teachers and multipliers on how to use this material to motivate inactive pupils and promote their sport and PA involvement.
-Tools and materials will be developed in 7 European languages plus a tool in Arabic.
-Data will be selected across 6 countries and intervention including 5 webinars will take place across 4 countries, most of them with high levels of inactivity, poverty and refugees.
+The IMPACT consortium contributed successfully to the training of PE teachers in how to use these tools in the diagnosis of physically inactive youth.
+We also developed educational material and tools that can be integrated with PE curricular and facilitate the training of PE teachers and multipliers on how to use this material to motivate inactive pupils and promote their sport and PA involvement.
+Tools and materials were developed in 7 European languages plus a tool in Arabic.
+Data were selected across 6 countries and an intervention including 5 webinars took place across 4 countries, most of them with high levels of inactivity, poverty and refugees.

 The outputs of the project are particularly relevant to policy makers who wish to identify schools, neighborhoods and towns with low levels of physical activity and support them through specific actions that are adjusted to their characteristics and needs.
 They are also important for the training of European PE teachers in youth physical activity promotion.